 The computer science minor provides a student with a practical foundation in software development, as well as the theory and applications of databases and computer networks.

+A Computer Science minor enhances a resumé and provides skills that are highly sought after by employers.
 While computer science is its own academic field, its value is greatly enhanced when combined with another discipline.
-A minor in computer science complements a major in another discipline by giving students a greater depth of appreciation of computation, and its possibilities.
+A minor in computer science complements a major in another discipline by giving students a greater depth of appreciation of computation and its possibilities.

-This minor program provides students with useful skills in software development, computing principles, and provides a solid base to help the students adapt to future changes in technology.
+This minor program provides students with useful skills in software development and computing principles.
+It provides a solid base to help students adapt to future changes in technology.
 In addition, with a computer science minor students will be able to solve complex and challenging problems.

-A computer science minor can attach to any major.
-Whether a student is in the humanities or the sciences, this minor will give any student an added advantage in a professional setting upon graduation.
+A computer science minor can combine with any major.
+Whether a student is in the humanities or the sciences, this minor will give a student an added advantage in any professional setting.